vianch/protein/README.md

-# protein
+# Protein

+**Protein** is a terminal UI for macOS `caffeinate(8)`.
+It makes creating and managing sleep assertions a lot easier, without having to remember a bunch of flags.

-A terminal UI for macOS `caffeinate(8)`, driven by keyboard **and** mouse.
-Build a sleep assertion in a form, launch it, watch it count down, kill it.
-Binary name:
+Create a sleep assertion from a simple form, launch it, watch the countdown, and stop it whenever you want.
+The binary is called **`caf`**.
-**`caf`**.

-`caffeinate` is a great tool with a forgettable flag set and no visibility.
-Once you background one you have no idea it's there. `protein` turns the whole thing into a list you can see: every assertion holding your Mac awake right now — **including the ones you started from a shell or that some app started for you** — with its PID, how long it has left, and the exact command behind it.
+`caffeinate` is an awesome tool, but once you start one in the background, it is easy to forget it is even running.
+Protein gives you a live view of every sleep assertion currently keeping your Mac awake.
+That includes assertions you started yourself, ones launched from another terminal, and ones created by other applications.

+For each assertion you can see the PID, how much time is left, the assertion type, and the exact command that created it, all in one place.

 Built with [`ratatui`](https://ratatui.rs) + `crossterm`, Catppuccin Mocha palette.